JetBrains/teamcity-documentation/topics/git.md

 </td>
 <td>

-The value of the JVM `-Xmx` parameter for a separate fetch process.
+By default, TeamCity starts nested Java processes for `git fetch` and `git patch` and automatically selects `-Xmx` for these processes.

-TeamCity uses a nested Java process for `git fetch` and automatically selects the memory settings for this process.
-This property sets a maximum amount of available memory for `get fetch` in each VCS root.
-It comes into effect only if the `teamcity.git.fetch.process.max.memory` is disabled.
+This property specifies the maximum possible `-Xmx` value for `git fetch` or `git patch` that TeamCity can set automatically.

 </td>